perbytes/opnsense-backup/README.md

 Credit: https://forum.opnsense.org/index.php?topic=18218.0

-Before using it, please refer to the tutorial above and make sure to have your API key and secret ready.
+Before using it, please refer to the tutorial above and make sure to have your API key and secret key ready.